 Granted, if this happens to you, you likely have sway in a court decision upon death.
 Here’s some further evidence of what happens when there’s a failure to comply with divorce decree.

 Buying life insurance on someone else, and wondering can you get life insurance on an ex-spouse?
 The answer is yes, if you have You have an insurable interest.
 However, you need their consent.

 Even non med-exam policies require either a pen-and-ink signature or a voice signature, which is the insured confirming their identity via voice.
 The insurer or agent will keep both on file.
-Also, policies that don’t require underwriting (such as a medical exam) are expensive — they’re generally only available for people over 50, and $25,000 of coverage could cost over $150 a month.
+Also, policies that don’t require underwriting (such as a medical exam) are expensive — they’re generally only available for people over 50, and $25,000 of life insurance coverage could cost over $150 a month.

 How Do I Find Out Is There a Life Insurance Policy On Me?